Becksteinlab/workflows-talk/narrative.md

 Fireworks includes the following data elements, with fun names to make them easier to talk about:
 1. *Workflow*: a DAG, with tasks as nodes and dependencies expressed as vectors between them.
-2. *FireWork*: a single task in a *Workflow*, with discrete state (waiting, ready, running, complete, failed).
+2. *FireWork*: a single node/task in a *Workflow*, with discrete state (waiting, ready, running, complete, failed).
 3. *Firetask*: a subtask of a *FireWork*.
 These are run in sequence within a *FireWork*, and all must succeed for the *FireWork* to succeed.

 These data elements are handled by the following infrastructure components: